walkerRnD/codebuff/web/README.md

-# Manicode Web App
+# Codebuff Web App

-Mainly used for logging in and managing Manicode API quotas.
+Mainly used for logging in and managing Codebuff API quotas.

 ## 🎉 Features